yoshinorin/qualtet/docs/_docs/getting-started/index.md

 These settings allow you to configure OpenTelemetry tracing for monitoring HTTP requests, database operations, and other application metrics.
 The traces can be exported to OTLP-compatible systems.

+**Protocol:** The OTLP protocol is automatically set to `http/protobuf` for compatibility with Grafana Cloud and other HTTP-based OTLP endpoints.

 **Authentication:** If needed, use `QUALTET_OTEL_EXPORTER_HEADERS` to provide authentication credentials.
 Multiple headers can be specified using comma separation: `key1=value1,key2=value2`.

 **Note:** The service version is automatically set from the application build version.